 Perfect for: Getting the absolute best views of the city

-Advantages: You get to cruise the Seine for fabulous views of many other sites in Paris, and get skip the line access to the Eiffel Tower.
+Advantages: You get to cruise the Seine River for fabulous views of many other sites in Paris such as Notre-Dame, and get skip the line access to the Eiffel Tower.

 Disadvantages: Access to the summit is an add-on.

 If cruising along the Seine River if on your list of things to do while in Paris, you may be happy to know that you can purchase a tour that includes a River Seine cruise and Eiffel Tower tickets.
 This really is a wonderful way to experience the most famous attraction in Paris, and to get splendid views – of the city, and of the tower itself – from the river.

 The cruise normally lasts about one hour, and after that you’ll get priority access to the second floor of the Eiffel Tower, where you can spend as much time as you want.
 You can also add the summit if you want.

 These are the best combo River Seine and Eiffel Tower ticket options:

 - Skip the line Eiffel Tower and Seine River cruise – it costs €45 so it is extremely budget friendly.
 You get access to the second floor, and if you want to the summit as an add on.

 - Eiffel Tower and Seine champagne cruise – this sunset tour costs €102 so it is more expensive than the rest, but you get to sip champagne throughout, and since it’s at sunset you really enjoy the best light.

 Way N. 5: Take a guided tour of Paris